 Douglas Fir / Oregon

-Douglas fir botanically identified as Pseudotsuga menziesii is an evergreen confier species in the pine family.
+Douglas Fir is botanically identified as Pseudotsuga Menziesii and is an evergreen confier species within the pine family.
 Other names for this tree include Oregon Pine and Douglas Pine.
-It is native to Western North America and are typically medium to extremely large and straight trees that grow 20–50 metres.
+It is native to Western North America and these are typically medium to large and very straight trees that grow 20–50 metres.
 As the trees grow taller in denser forest they lose their lower branches, such that the foliage may start high off the ground.